CodeDotJS/insta-image-of/README.md

 ```
 __NOTE__
 ```
-It's not important to give argument for -n.
-So, when argument not given, the image will be saved as true.jpg
+It's not important to give an argument for -n.
+So, when the argument is not provided by the user, the image get saved as true.jpg

 	Example :

 		$ instapic -u unicorn -n